itsToggle/plex_debrid/README.md

 ## Description:

-*This python script makes use of my rclone fork, which allows you to mount the RealDebrid /downloads history as a virtual drive.
+*This python script makes use of my rclone fork, which allows you to mount the RealDebrid /torrent directory as a virtual drive.
 After creating a plex library of this virtual drive, you can stream torrents that are cached on RealDebrid without the need to download them first.*

 The plex watchlist of specified users is constantly checked for newly added movies/shows and newly released episodes of watchlisted shows.
 Once new content is found, torrent indexers are scraped for the best, cached release on RealDebrid.
 The torrent is then added to RealDebrid and a library refresh is performed to make the newly added content available.